 Under the GDPR, we must have a legal basis for processing your personal information.
 In the situations described in the next section, we process your personal information for one of the legal bases set out below.

 - Legitimate interests*.
 We may process your information where it is in our legitimate interests to do so as an organisation and without prejudicing your interests or fundamental rights and freedoms.
-It is in our interests to ensure that our processes and systems operate effectively and to process information to help us achieve our mission to improve the lives of people in the UK by connecting investment to charities and social enterprises that are creating social change.
+It is in our interests to ensure that our processes and systems operate effectively and to process information to help us achieve our mission to improve the lives of people by making global connections amongst those interested in impact investment.

 - Consent**.
 We may process your information where you give us your consent to do so.
 You have the right to withdraw this consent at any time by contacting us at firstname.lastname@example.org